Bacteriostasis and Fungistasis Testing: Sterility Validation

 Compounding pharmacies produce medications from scratch to fill individual prescriptions, so they are not required to test for sterility.
 They are regulated under US State Governance, as opposed to licensed manufacturers who must follow FDA regulations.
 The NECC failed to perform regular sterility testing.
 It was also not preparing the product with preservatives to inhibit bacterial and fungal growth.

 Emails shown as evidence in the NECC trial revealed that the company head knew they should have been performing sterility testing all along.
 That was just weeks before it was discovered they had shipped out a contaminated product, across the United States.
-The resulting use of product contaminated with fungal meningitis killed over 50 people and injured almost 800 more.
+The resulting use of the product contaminated with fungal meningitis killed over 50 people and injured almost 800 more.

 What is sterility testing and method suitability?